quixio/quix-cli/README.md

 - **Accessibility:** Access and manipulate Quix features directly from the command line, providing an alternative interface for users who prefer terminal-based interactions.

 - **Scalability:** Seamlessly scale your Quix operations, whether you are working on a single instance or orchestrating tasks across multiple environments.

+Quix CLI is designed to be intuitive, consistent, and respectful of user preferences following [CLI design best practices](https://clig.dev/).

 For more information and detailed documentation, visit [quix.io](https://www.quix.io/).